AlexMIaoPU/-----/README.md

 # Das Spiel
 Paper scissors stone game built into a Chrome extension

-Ever had the thought of play an instant Paper scissors stone game with a bot when surfing the web?
+Ever had the thought of playing an instant Paper scissors stone game with a bot when surfing the web?

 Nope?
-Never ever thought of that?
+Never thought of that?

 Sounds boring af?